x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

 # Install packages

-Google for commands to install your packages. <ost commands are like `conda install pkg_name`.
+Google for commands to install your packages.
+Most commands are like `conda install pkg_name`.
 Sometimes there is a `-c channel_name` argument to specify which channel to use.
 For example, to install `scallop` transcriptome assembler, you can use:

 ```sh